linrock/chess-puzzle-maker/README.md

 # Chess puzzle maker

-This program creates chess puzzles from positions with clear sequences of best moves.
+This is a command-line program that creates chess puzzles from positions with clear sequences of best moves.
 It looks for positions where a player can:

 * Checkmate the opponent in a forced sequence
-* Convert a position into a material advantage after a mistake by the opponent
+* Convert a position into a material advantage
-* Equalize a losing position after a mistake by the opponent
+* Equalize a losing position

 Give it a PGN with any number of games or positions and it will look for positions to convert into puzzles: